naturalisticbrain/research-journal/research-journal/intro.md

 Yibei Chen, _Postdoctoral Associate_

 ---
-This journal is created to track my research projects starting from my time at the McGovern Institute for Brain Research at MIT.
-This is also part of my weekly research report for the Senseable Intelligence Group.
+This journal is created to track my research projects starting from my time at the _McGovern Institute for Brain Research at MIT_.
+This is also part of my weekly research report for the _Senseable Intelligence Group_.

 ```{tableofcontents}
 ```